 In the wastewater field we are concerned with several forms of nitrogen: ammonia, organic, nitrate, and nitrite.
 Under the right conditions, each of these forms is biologically convertible to one of the other forms.
 This creates certain challenges in the treatment of nitrogen in wastewater.
 Because of these challenges, it is important to properly collect, preserve, and analyze samples for the specific forms of nitrogen so that the appropriate treatment of these wastes can be made.

 The laboratory has conducted extensive research on various species of phosphorus and how that may impact phosphorus uptake by aquatic systems and algae.
-For further information, please see our links below about soluble non-reactive phosphorus and phosphorus speciation.
 Phosphorus is a nutrient and acts as a fertilizer, increasing the growth of plant life.
 Phosphorus comes from several sources: human wasters, animal wastes, industrial wastes, and human disturbance of the land and its vegetation.
 Sewage from wastewater treatment plants and septic tanks is also a source of phosphorus in rivers.